Towards a Comprehensive Model of Mediating Frustration in Videogames

 Call Me Biased – Bigger is Better

-- Three member focus group
+- A three-member focus group

-- Nine male players total interviewed
+- Nine male players interviewed

 Know Your Role